rezanid/novodocx/README.md

 Options:
   -p, --params <PARAMS>  The params file to use as input parameter.
 If none is given, the command will look for
                          params.json file in the current path.
   -o, --output <OUTPUT>  The output file to generate.
-If none is given, the operation will be performed in place on the
+If none is given, the operation will be performed in-place on the
                          input file.
   -?, -h, --help         Show command line help.
 ```